zalando/postgres-operator/docs/developer.md

 # Developer Guide

-Reed this guide if you want to debug the operator, fix bugs or contribute new features and tests.
+Read this guide if you want to debug the operator, fix bugs or contribute new features and tests.

 ## Setting up Go